kabircse/LearnVue/Vue.md

 	<child @openMenu="main_menu=true"></child> // or call your method

-	2. useing vue event system
+	2. using vue event system
 	Vue's event system is simple.
 In child use a dispatch :

 	this.$dispatch('child-coucou', this);